 Issue 4/2023 - Imperiale Gewalt

 In 2016, philosopher Denise Ferreira da Silva and filmmaker Arjuna Neuman joined forces to launch a project titled “elemental cinema”.
 Since then, a series of four films has been produced which is focused on the classic elements of water, fire, air, etc. to illustrate a fundamental shift in perspective: away from subject-centered, “human” points of view, towards a political-ethical sensorium based on the inseparability of everything material and “elementary”.
 Ferreira da Silva’s previous confrontations with racism and “unpayable debt”1 are as congenially part of this as there are visual approaches to material or “mineral” entanglements.
-In conversation, they explain their ethico-aesthetic approach by way of the example of their latest film, which uses the element of air/wind/clouds to lay out a critical vocabulary about imperial violence.
+In conversation, Ferreira da Silva and Neuman explain their ethico-aesthetic approach by way of the example of their latest film, which uses the element of air/wind/clouds to lay out a critical vocabulary about imperial violence.

-CH: The new film you are showing at Kunsthalle Wien, which is titled Ancestral Clouds Ancestral Claims, is aiming at a kind of double articulation.
-It’s a deep investigation of one of the classical Greek elements, namely air, by means of instantiations like wind or clouds.
+CH: The new film you are showing at Kunsthalle Wien, which is titled Ancestral Clouds Ancestral Claims, is aiming at a kind of double articulation: It’s a deep investigation of one of the classical Greek elements, namely air, by means of instantiations like wind or clouds.
 On a second level, what we see is a politicization of this very physical element, which is done by pointing towards certain historical claims – ancestral demands that should be mapped onto this elementary level.
 Can you explain why you think politics should start off from such a fundamental geological level?

-DFS: It’s not so much that we have a double articulation here but rather a kind of collapsing – of “claims and clouds”.
-What we are proposing in that gesture is to think of the claims made by those who have been subjected to colonial and racial violence as claims that do not fit what the historical can convey.
+DFS: It’s not so much that we have a double articulation here but rather a kind of collapsing – of “claims" and "clouds”.
+What we are proposing in that gesture is to think of the claims made by those who have been subjected to colonial and racial violence as claims that do not fit into what the historical can convey.
 Instead of historically, we read those claims as atemporal – atemporal like the elements, both the classic Greek elements, but also elementary particles, which are cosmic and quantic and beyond the limitations of time.
 That is, we read them materially, or elementally.

 AN: Another way to phrase this is that politics in its human cultural form has, for the longest time, been separated from the environment.
 One of the things we try to do is to start from a place where that fundamental separation isn’t taken for granted.